 Her publications include "Reading Multiple Literacies: An Exploration of Language, Identity, and Power," "Beyond Grammar: Building Language Awareness in the Writing Classroom," and the Instructor's Manual to accompany "Exploring Literacy."

-J. Daniel Hasty is an Assistant Professor of Linguistics, joining the English Department at Coastal Carolina University in 2012.
-Daniel is a sociolinguist specializing in syntactic variation with a focus on Southern United States English.
+J. Daniel Hasty is an assistant professor of linguistics, joining the English Department at Coastal Carolina University in 2012.
+He is a sociolinguist specializing in syntactic variation with a focus on Southern United States English.
 He studies language variation, especially morphosyntactic variation in Southern English, through a blend of quantitative sociolinguistic and syntactic field methods.
 His theoretical analysis of the structure of the double modal construction of Southern English has been published in Lingua, and a discussion of microparametric variation in Southern English appears in Raffaella Zanuttini and Larry Horn's volume on Micro-parametric Variation in North America.
-Daniel’s quantitative sociolinguistic analyses of double modal acceptance and usage in Northeast Tennessee as well as in the Verilogue, Inc. corpus of doctor-patient consultations have been published in two articles in the University of Pennsylvania Working Papers in Linguistics.
+Hasty’s quantitative sociolinguistic analyses of double modal acceptance and usage in Northeast Tennessee as well as in the Verilogue, Inc. corpus of doctor-patient consultations have been published in two articles in the University of Pennsylvania Working Papers in Linguistics.

-Tripthi Pillai joined the Coastal faculty in 2010, and is an Associate Professor of English Renaissance Literature.
-She holds a PhD in English from Loyola University Chicago.
+Tripthi Pillai joined the Coastal faculty in 2010, and is an associate professor of English Renaissance literature.
+She holds a Ph.D. in English from Loyola University Chicago.
 Her recent work focuses on theories of temporality and spatiality in the context of early modern drama.
 These days she is working on several critical and creative projects that also inform her teaching: a book-length study on Shakespeare and Photographical logics; a critical-creative piece on cuteness and violence in Bollywood's "item" musicals and Christopher Marlowe's plays; and an essay on the onticology of shoes in The Two Gentlemen of Verona.
 Pillai's teaching expertise are in the areas of Shakespeare studies, Renaissance English literature, critical theory, and cultural studies.